lavanet/docs/docs/access-apis/sdk-getting-started.md

 ---
 :::caution

-During our Testnet, there are a few prerequisites necessary to use the SDK.
+During our Testnet, if you are using Lava SDK for the backend, there are a few prerequisites necessary to use the SDK.
 Before Getting Started be sure you have completed the [Prerequisites!](/sdk-prerequisites)

 :::